italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

     - REQUIRED.
 MUST be ``kb+jwt``, which explicitly types the Key Binding JWT as recommended in Section 3.11 of [RFC8725].
   * - **alg**
     - REQUIRED.
 Signature Algorithm using one of the specified in the section Cryptographic Algorithms.
-  * - **kid**
-    - REQUIRED.
-Unique identifier of the public key to be used to verify the signature.

 When an SD-JWT is presented, its KB-JWT MUST contain the following parameters in the JWS payload: